 One of the most frequently asked questions in agritech sector is linked to the fear that, in the future, human beings will be replaced by drones in the fields.
 Indeed, the new fruit harvesting machines are certainly the most useful and revolutionary in the sector.
 Not only tractors and drones, but also a new generation of machines can perform tasks that have so far been carried out only by the arms of farmers.

-The agritech market is worth $ 5.5 billion and the super sophisticated machineries, specialized in harvesting, use infrared sensors to capture the colour of the fruits and artificial intelligence systems to evaluate their ripeness.
+The agritech market is worth $ 5.5 billion and the super sophisticated machineries, specialised in harvesting, use infrared sensors to capture the colour of the fruits and artificial intelligence systems to evaluate their ripeness.

 At this point the mechanical arms intervene, collecting them and dropping them into specific containers.
 These advanced machines can manage up to eight hectares of cultivated land in a very short time, an amount of surface unthinkable for a human being.
 Let’s see together in detail how technology changes agriculture with drones and how drones can be used in precision agriculture.

 The use of drones in agriculture is increasingly widespread and ranges from crop monitoring to the administration of crop protection products.
 These machines, also called unmanned aerial vehicle, will become indispensable for farmers, also thanks to the lower costs and ease of piloting.
 However, the enormous potential of the unmanned aircraft is still in the break-in phase.
 As regards the crop monitoring, the Trentino-based company Metacortex uses the unmanned aerial vehicle to estimate the growth index of apple trees leaves and thus assessing the risk of scab disease.
 In this way drones are able to suggest to the farmer possible interventions with antifungal products.
 It all started with the observation of an inaccurate leaf growth.